tachitachi/lazy-vllm/README.md

 # Lazy-vLLM: Intelligent Reasoning Orchestration for Gemma 4

 Lazy-vLLM is a high-performance orchestration environment designed to maximize the efficiency of reasoning-capable LLMs, specifically the **Gemma 4** family.
-By integrating an intelligent "Thinking Router" between the user interface and the inference engine, it optimizes the trade-off between latency and cognitive depth.
+It provides two complementary components: a lightweight **Thinking Router** for simple classify-and-proxy workflows, and a general-purpose **Agent Graph Framework** for building multi-step agentic pipelines.

 ## 🚀 Overview